Start planning your trip to the Formula 1 Chinese Grand Prix 2025 in Shanghai. Information about visas, money & language

 Internet Restrictions in China

 Access to around 10,000 websites in China, including most social media sites, is blocked due to the country’s strict Internet censorship policy.
 If you’re hoping to keep in contact with your friends back home during your trip to Shanghai via Twitter, Facebook, Instagram etc., you’ll need to sign up for a VPN.
 This needs to be done before you vacate for China as you won’t be able to download the software once you have arrived.
-There’s information on how to do that and which VPNs are best here.
+During our trip to the 2024 Chinese Grand Prix, we used Astrill VPN and it worked well.
 It’s also worth noting that Google Maps is not reliable in China, as servers may be blocked and some businesses/locations censored.
 Using with a VPN can improve the effectiveness of Google Maps, or you can download maps for Shanghai before arriving in the country, and use it offline.
+Alternatively, Apple Maps seems to work much better in China than Google Maps.
+The most popular Chinese maps app, Baidu Maps, is only available in the Chinese language.

 Medical Care in Shanghai